ekwan/cctk/tutorial/04_nics_ene/README.md

 The files are then generated (and named after the C1–C8 distance, which decreases monotonically along the IRC).
-For NICS calculation, a "ghost atom" must be added at the centroid of the ring (symbol "Bq", after the ghost of Hamlet's father Banquo).
+For NICS calculation, a "ghost atom" must be added at the centroid of the ring (symbol "Bq", after the ghost Banquo from *Macbeth*).
+The Hirshfeld population jobs die if ghost atoms are used, so separate files are required.

 ```
 for mol in new_ensemble.molecules: